 As you may have guessed, El Centro is the center and heart of the city.
-There are many things going on in Centro Puerto Vallarta, so let’s dive in and explore!
+It begins after 5 di Diciembre right when you hit the Malecon.

 El Centro Puerto Vallarta